anoff/robby5/readme.md

 ### reduce wheel grip

-wheels have high grip which makes it hard to turn. having lower friction (especially lateral) would allow easier turns.
+~~wheels have high grip which makes it hard to turn. having lower friction (especially lateral) would allow easier turns.~~

+turns out that turning is only hard for low wheel speeds, increasing to proper speeds lets the robot turn just fine 👯

 #### omni / mecanum wheels